SC-Networks/evalanche-soap-api-connector/docs/articletemplate.md

 delete(int <article-id>): bool
 ```

-Retrieve all article-template of a mandator
+Retrieve all article templates of a mandator

 ```
 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all article-template of a folder
+Retrieve all article templates in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve an article-template by id
+Retrieve an article template by id

 ```